yosefromano/crimsonwool/sites/all/extensions/org.civicoop.civirules/docs/basic-example-immediate-processing.md

 <a href='../img/CiviRules_cookbook_print02.png'><img src='../img/CiviRules_cookbook_print02.png'/></a>

-The Find Rules  sub menu item you will help you to search for a existing CiviRules.
+The Find Rules submenu item you will help you to search for a existing CiviRules.
 If you click on the New Rule submenu you will see a form with the basic data of your CiviRule:

 <a href='../img/CiviRules_cookbook_print03.png'><img src='../img/CiviRules_cookbook_print03.png'/></a>

 In this form you can add a title for your CiviRule.
 Spend some time thinking of a good title that all your users will understand and recognize.
 In this example we will use Send Welcoming Mail to New Regular Donors.

 Next we have to select the trigger for the CiviRule.
 Each CiviRule can only have one trigger.
-Trigger are when the conditions are checked and the action(s) of the CiviRule are executed.
+The trigger is when the condition(s) are checked and the action(s) of the CiviRule are executed.
 In this example it is when a contact is added so the trigger is 'Contact of any type is added'.
 When I have entered this I click on the Next button.
 I will then go to the form where I can add conditions and actions to my CiviRule:

 <a href='../img/CiviRules_cookbook_print04.png'><img src='../img/CiviRules_cookbook_print04.png'/></a>